dg/texy/readme.txt

 Author of Texy David Grudl offers a commercial license for organizations that do not want to release the source code for their application.
-Pricing can be found at website http://texy.info, or contact author directly on dave@dgx.cz.
+Pricing can be found at website http://texy.info, or contact author directly on david@grudl.com.